Transfer of personal data to a third country

 Finally, a transfer of personal data to a country outside the EU/EEA is permitted if it

 - is occasional and not repetitive,

 - concerns a limited number of data subjects, and

 - takes place after a weighing of interests.

 When you make such a weighing of interests the transfer must be necessary for purposes that concern your compelling and legitimate interests and you must weigh these against the data subject's interests, rights and freedoms.
-If the data subject's interests weigh more heavily, you may not transfer the personal data.
-You must also make an assessment of all circumstances with regard to the transfer and then take appropriate measures to protect the personal data.
-You must inform both Swedish Authority for Privacy Protection and the data subjects of the transfer and of the compelling interests that you wish to achieve.
+If the data subject's interests weigh more heavily, you cannot transfer the personal data.
+You must also assess all circumstances with regard to the transfer and provide suitable safeguards to protect the personal data.
+You must inform both the Swedish Authority for Privacy Protection and the data subjects of the transfer and on the compelling legitimate interests that you wish to achieve.